iabus2/iabus2/README.md

 ## Hi there 👋

 I am currently an undergrad CS studnet at the University of Illinois Chicago.
 I enjoy working with different technologies, and enjoy making projects that have personal touches to them!
+Check them out!
 <!--
 **iabus2/iabus2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.